pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "I never mean to humiliate anyone," I replied, "Sometimes I just can't help diving into discussions when something feels intellectually incomplete.
 I'm also on the spectrum myself."

 "No shit, Sherlock," she muttered, but this time the words felt more like a connection than a dismissal.
 Her pink drink vanished in one swift gulp.

+"I'm not the one who you confront with in the class," she said, recalling something, "Why did you apologize to me instead of Professor Alexei?"
+I supposed she was right.

+"I think Professor Alexei wouldn't want me to apologize.
+The dialogues were Socratic in essence and I believe he appreciates them," I explained.

+"Are you saying I was unnecessarily sensitive?" she returned a question.

+"Of course, not," I replied immediately, "I'd love someone to help me refine my words, too.
+Actually were there someone to improve my arguments, our dialogues wouldn't have been that awkward."

+"I can't imagine how annoying you would be, hadn't you struggled with social anxiety," she complained.
+I deserved it.

+"Well, welcome to my world.
+I have to hear my unfiltered thoughts, not restrained by social anxiety, all the time," I confessed.

+"I suppose it must be awful," she sounded sympathetic.

+"It's."

+"My name is Seraphine," she introduced herself, "in case you didn't know already.
+What kind of a name is Science?
+I mean no offense but who name their child Science?"

+"A scientist mother," I replied, thinking of mom's warm smiles, "She just loves Science so much."

+"I'm sorry," she apologized, "I mean it's just weird.
+Don't you hear the same comment frequently?"

+"Actually, no. I'm too socially anxious to introduce myself," I explained, "People rarely get to know my name.
+At least, apart from those that deal with paperwork.
+Well, I have my ID to convince them and they don't want to have anything to do with someone like me either."

+"I'm sorry for having been rude," she replied, taking back her words, "I mean I chose to do something with you every time I decided to defend Professor Alexei.
+I understand you never meant to be annoying.
+I think I was projecting my own self-hatred onto you unnecessarily.
+I'm sorry about it, too."

+"No, it's okay.
+You don't have to be sorry."

+"Do you have a last name?"

+"Yes, Science Kristensen.
+My mom was Alma Kristensen."

+"That's why I noticed you had a Scandinavian accent.
+My name is Seraphine Arthur Clair.
+My dad was Arthur Arthur Clair.
+He used to be Professor Alexei' professor.
+They worked together for a decade."

+"It explains why you wanted to defend Professor Alexei," I replied, understanding her intent finally.

+"I suppose it does."